cwrigh13/Print-Copy-Scan/README.md

 # Library Services Kiosk Interface

 A user-friendly, multi-language, step-by-step kiosk interface designed to guide library patrons through printing, photocopying, and scanning services.
-This application is a standalone frontend project built with HTML, CSS, and TypeScript, focusing on clarity, accessibility, and ease of use.
+This application is a standalone frontend project built with HTML, CSS, and JavaScript, focusing on clarity, accessibility, and ease of use.

 ![Kiosk Interface Screenshot](https://i.imgur.com/example-screenshot.png)
 *(Replace with an actual screenshot of the application)*